kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## What Classification Answers

-Yes or no.
+Yes or no
-Approve or deny.
+Approve or deny
 Normal or anomalous

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.